segmentio/segment-docs/src/connections/aws-privatelink.md

 ### Prerequisites
 Before you can configure AWS PrivateLink for RDS Postgres, complete the following prerequisites in your Databricks workspace:
 - **Set up a Network Load Balancer (NLB) to route traffic to your Postgres database**: Segment recommends creating a NLB that has target group IP address synchronization, using a solution like AWS Lambda.
-If any updates are made to the Availability Zones (AZs) enabled for your NLB, please let your CSM know so that we can update the AZs of your VPC Endpoint.
+If any updates are made to the Availability Zones (AZs) enabled for your NLB, please let your CSM know so that we can update the AZs of your VPC endpoint.
 - **Configure your NLB with one of the following settings**:
   - Preferably, disable the **Enforce inbound rules on PrivateLink traffic** setting
   - Alternatively, add an inbound rule that allows traffic belonging to Segment's PrivateLink/Edge CIDR: `10.0.0.0/8`